turgu1/indigo-simple-8channel-relay/README.md

-# Robert's 8 Channel Relay Plugin for Indigo
+# Simple 8 Channel Relay Plugin for Indigo

 This plugin is using HTTP protocol to access and direct an 8 Channel Relay board RELAY-NET-V5.8.
 It was built using David Nendhall plugin effort (see [here](https://github.com/davidnewhall/indigo-8channel-relay)).